 - Female truckers have a lower turnover rate than male drivers (35% compared to 49%).

-- Female truckers are generally less aggressive, and get less traffic violations such as “excessive overspeed”, “hard braking” and other signals that could cause accidents.
+- Female truckers are generally less aggressive and get fewer traffic violations such as “excessive overspeed”, “hard braking” and other signals that could cause accidents.

 - Female truckers tend to drive more miles because they often drive in teams.
 This means they can switch with their partner when one reaches their driving limit.